tsfeith-epfl/Image-Processing/README.md

 - [ ] Allow for the generation of histograms for each channel, not just the intensity
 - [ ] Allow batch processing of images, instead of just one at a time
+- [ ] Allow more flexibility to the convolutional methods (padding, stride, dilation,...)